TSOptics/optics-docs/docs/API/Optic/derive().md

 The `derive` method allows you to **derive a new optic from the current one** with a custom get and set function.

 - The `get` function is a simple **selector**, returning a new value derived from what the current optic is focused on.
-- The `set` function lets you to specify how to update the original value when the derived one is updated.
-It is optional, if you don't pass it the method returns a `ReadOptic`.
+- The `set` function lets you specify how to update the original value when the derived one is updated.
+It is optional, if you don't pass it the method returns a read-only Optic.

 :::tip